Boring (The Young Ones)

 "Boring" is the third episode of The Young Ones, a British sitcom.
 It was written by Ben Elton, Rik Mayall, and Lise Mayer, and directed by Paul Jackson.
 It was first aired on BBC2 on 23 November 1982.

-This episode is rarely repeated on television because of its racial content, including two uses of "coon", one use of "sambo", and one use of "nigger".
+This episode is rarely repeated uncut on television because of its racial content, including two uses of "coon", one use of "sambo", and one use of "nigger".
 All three words are spoken in a scene by a Caucasian policeman in sunglasses unaware that his interlocutor is white until he removes them, satirising the severe racial issues that affected the police at this time.
 When it is shown on television, it is edited to remove these references.

 Plot

 The quartet are bored to exasperation, despite the fact that there are roller skating vegetables in the kitchen sink.
 Several other remarkable and unlikely phenomena occur around them throughout the episode, entirely unnoticed by the characters, as they attempt to find something to relieve their boredom.
 The song "Good Day Sunshine" by The Beatles is playing as dawn comes up.
 Even a televised siege parodying the 1980 Iranian Embassy Siege that spills into their living room goes unnoticed.

-A visit to the local pub, where Vyvyan meets his long-lost mother, and Rik and Neil both reveal that they don't drink, fails to provide entertainment.
+A visit to the local pub, where Vyvyan meets his long-lost mother, and Rick and Neil both reveal that they don't drink, fails to provide entertainment.
 Madness make an appearance at the pub, renamed the Kebab and Calculator, and perform their current hit at that time, "House of Fun".
 At one point Neil suggests they go to lectures, but the idea is met with incredulity by his housemates.
 The exterior shots of the pub scene were filmed at the Westbury Park Tavern in Henleaze, Bristol.

 In reference to the story of Goldilocks and the Three Bears, Goldilocks rejects the lentils that Neil has prepared (she dismisses it as "bloody hippie food"), and the Three Bears also reject the lentils and opt to "go to McDonald's" instead.

 As they drift off to sleep for another night, a spaceship lands on their roof, with Neil still obliviously sitting on his windowsill.